This content was reviewed by our licensed insurance agent, Michelle Schenker.

 To use the Pets Best Vet Direct Pay feature, you’re required to send them a signed copy of their veterinarian reimbursement release form along with your completed claim.
 Once Pets Best has processed your claim, they’ll send any eligible reimbursement amount straight to your vet’s office.
 Again, your veterinarian has to agree to accept direct payment.

 Pets Best direct pay process takes a bit more legwork on your part than Trupanion and Healthy Paws, but the company offers some of the best coverage and competitive rates for pet insurance.

 One word of caution: if you don’t use their direct pay feature, Pets Best’s claims processing takes longer than the industry average.

-Although the following pet insurance companies didn’t make it into our top three picks, you still may want to consider them for vet direct pay.
+Although the following pet insurance company didn’t make it into our top three picks, you still may want to consider it for vet direct pay.

 With Companion Protect, you have to use one of their in-network veterinarians to benefit from vet direct pay.
 The vet will submit claims on your behalf and be reimbursed directly.
 However, Companion Protect may be less compelling if your vet isn’t in their network.

 While you can use out-of-network vets with Companion Protect, doing so results in a lower reimbursement rate, a higher deductible and co-pay, and no direct pay.
 Giving extra incentives or even keeping a list of in-network vets is a highly unusual pet insurance model — other companies allow you to use any U.S. licensed vet for reimbursable pet insurance claims.
 On the upside, Companion Protect offers competitive premiums that don’t increase as your pet ages and no waiting periods.

 If you don’t have pet insurance and you’ve run into financial troubles, some resources may be able to help you with pet financial assistance.